 Pear Preserves (honey, spice and all things nice)-a golden spiced pear sauce poured over slices of fruit…this recipe must be added to your collection!

-Strawberry Honey Preserves-learn how to quickly thicken preserves with nothing but berries and honey!
+Strawberry Honey Preserves-made with frozen fruit, learn how to quickly thicken preserves with nothing but berries and honey!

 Dandelion Root Syrup -add to juices in winter or take as a syrup for its liver-boosting properties!